Top of this page

 About positive, non-intrusive ways to capture, recycle and store CO2

-To keep people motivated and hopeful it is important that ways are found to work on the energy transition in a non-harmful way, for both the people and the earth.
+To keep people motivated and hopeful it is important that ways are found to work on the energy transition in a non-harmful way, for both the people and the Earth.
 Changing lifestyles is important, but the emphasis should not just be on changing them so drastically that people feel they will lose their self-determination.
 More emphasis should be given to making publicly known, and developing further, ways of capturing CO2 from the air, recycling the CO2 which is emitted now, and storing the CO2 that was emitted in previous years.

 Capturing